-On receiving the result of the analysis carried out by the CFO supported by the IA Function, in the case of an RPT of Greater Importance, the Executive Director, supported by the CFO and the IA Function, prepares a complete and adequate disclosure and promptly involves the RPTC with regard to the characteristic elements of the RPT, with special indication of the nature of the relationship, the main terms and conditions of the RPT, the time line for its execution, the evaluation procedure followed to identify the transaction as an RPT of Greater Importance, the motivations underlying the RPT, and any risks for the Company and its subsidiaries.
+On receiving the result of the analysis carried out by the General Counsel, supported by the IA Function Manager and the CFO, in the case of an RPT of Greater Importance, the Executive Director, supported by the General Counsel, prepares a complete and adequate disclosure and promptly involves the Related Party Transactions Committee with regard to the characteristic elements of the RPT, with special indication of the nature of the relationship, the main terms and conditions of the RPT, the time line for its execution, the evaluation procedure followed to identify the transaction as an RPT of Greater Importance, the motivations underlying the RPT, and any risks for the Company and its subsidiaries.

-The RPTC is involved in the negotiations phase and the inquiry phase through the reception of a complete and timely information flow and it can request information and make observations to the delegated bodies and to the parties appointed to conduct the negotiations and/or inquiries.
+The Related Party Transactions Committee is involved in the negotiations phase and the inquiry phase through the reception of a complete and timely information flow and it can request information and make observations to the delegated bodies and to the parties appointed to conduct the negotiations and/or inquiries.

-The aforementioned disclosure is sent by the Executive Director or the CFO to the RPTC Chairman in a timely manner and anyway within 10 working days prior to the meeting of the Board of Directors convened to discuss the RPT.
-In cases of necessity and urgency, the disclosure must be supplied to the RPTC Chairman within 5 days preceding the date of the Board of Directors meeting convened to discuss the RPT.
+The aforementioned disclosure is sent by the Executive Director or the General Counsel to the Related Party Transactions Committee Chairman in a timely manner and anyway within 10 working days prior to the meeting of the Board of Directors convened to discuss the RPT.
+In cases of necessity and urgency, the disclosure must be supplied to the RPTC Chairman at least 5 days preceding the date of the Board of Directors meeting convened to discuss the RPT.

-The RPTC Chairman calls a meeting of the Committee - in good time before the meeting of the Board of Directors convened to discuss the RPT - to express its binding opinion on the Company's interest in conducting the transaction and on the convenience and substantial correctness of the associated conditions.
+The Related Party Transactions Committee Chairman calls a meeting of the Committee - in good time before the meeting of the Board of Directors convened to discuss the RPT - to express its binding opinion on the Company's interest in conducting the transaction and on the convenience and substantial correctness of the associated conditions.